BattModels/electrodep/README.md

 # electrodep

-Codes, data and analysis of results for the paper: "Design rules for liquid crystalline electrolytes for enabling dendrite-free lithium metal batteries" [arXiv:1907.04441](https://arxiv.org/abs/1907.04441)
+Codes, data and analysis of results for the paper: "Design rules for liquid crystalline electrolytes for enabling dendrite-free lithium metal batteries" [Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.](https://www.pnas.org/content/early/2020/10/07/2008841117)

+The preprint is available from [arXiv:1907.04441](https://arxiv.org/abs/1907.04441)

 `electrodep` is a MOOSE-based application to simulate metal electrodeposition using a phase-field model